dabit3/javascript-algorithms/src/quick_sort.md

 Mathematical analysis of quicksort shows that, on average, the algorithm takes O(n log n) comparisons to sort n items.
 In the worst case, it makes O(n2) comparisons, though this behavior is rare.

+Our quicksort algorithm takes two functions, swap and partition, also documented here:

 ```
 function swap(items, firstIndex, secondIndex){